about me

 So yes, I’m a marketer.
 And a storyteller.
 And even a journalist, because I did gather a few bylines over the years.
 It just makes me a more well-rounded marketer looking for the next great story to tell.

 I’m also a mom, stepmom, Cubs fan, concert goer, and crazy dog person.
-I’m a board member on the North Park Community Association and I facilitate and organize events with Techstars Startup Weekend.
 I live in San Diego with my husband, son + two bonus kids, and our rescue pup Ellie.
+I currently run marketing for a B2B SaaS startup where we help businesses that drive to their customers schedule and route jobs more efficiently.
+I volunteer for my alma mater’s alumni group, Forever Buffs, reviewing scholarships applications, organizing events for local alumni, and championing our digital social platform.
 When I’m not being a homebody, you can usually find me at a café, the local Target, or the next Spoon concert.